Add LocalStorage to your Vue app in 2 lines of code

 A non-LocalStorage app

 Say we have a simple “to do” app.
-Here’s what it might look like:
+It might look like this example.

 The app template is made out of two basic components: